evanperryg-old/gauss-jordan/README.txt

 Contents:
 ./
-    rref_approx.cpp: returns the reduced echelon form (REF) and the reduced row echelon Form (RREF) of an augmented matrix specified by user inputs.
-Also shows the exact steps it took to reach the results.
+    rref_approx.cpp   returns the reduced echelon form (REF) and the reduced row echelon Form (RREF) of an augmented matrix specified by user inputs.
+Also shows the exact steps it took to reach the results. determinant.cpp   finds the determinant of the inputted matrix.

 Known Issues: